Fer-Matheus/CoMEHT-front/README.md

-# Commitinder
+# Commit Message Evaluation Helper Tool - CoMEHT

-Commitinder is a duel arena where you evaluate commit messages for each code change (diff).
+CoMEHT is a duel arena where you evaluate commit messages for each code change (diff).
 The goal is to select the commit message that best describes the change.

 ## Technologies
 - **Next.js**